Infallibility of the Church: Consequences for ecumenism

 The Roman Catholic, Eastern Orthodox, and Oriental Orthodox Churches, and the various Protestant denominations are divided by their different views on infallibility.
-The ecumenical movement, which hopes to reunify all of Christianity, has found that the papacy is one of the most divisive of issues between churches.
-Infallibility has often been misunderstood by most Christian denominations.
+The ecumenical movement, which hopes to reunify all of Christianity, has found that the Catholic Church's Papacy is one of the most divisive of issues for Protestants and Eastern Orthodox, while Catholics view the Papacy as necessary source of the Church's unity and an indispensable ministry bestowed by Christ on the Church.
+Papal infallibility has often been misunderstood by many Protestant denominations and among some within Eastern Orthodoxy as well.